Bunnyspa/qmk-dubeolsik/readme.md

 - Add an additional layer to the keyboard.
 Toggle the input method and layer at the same time.
   - The sync between the input method and the layout is not guaranteed. e.g. The input method may depend on each program window

 This custom QMK code piece can overcome above limitations by directly inputting Korean letters.
-For instance, it will send "ㅂ" instead of "KC_Q".
+For instance, it will send literal "ㅂ" instead of "KC_Q".
 It tries to combine letters interactively, just like how Windows Korean IME works.

 ## Prerequisites

 This code piece utilizes the QMK Unicode feature.
 Some installations or modifications may be necessary since Unicode input methods are not enabled by default in most operating systems.
-Please read the [QMK Firmware documentation](https://docs.qmk.fm/#/feature_unicode?id=input-modes) and follow the OS-specific instruction.
+Please read the [QMK Firmware documentation](https://docs.qmk.fm/#/feature_unicode?id=input-modes) and follow the OS-specific instructions.

-Additionally for WinCompose users, the default compose key (Right Alt) will conflict with the Korean IME.
-Perform one of the following:
+Additionally for WinCompose users, the default compose key (Right Alt) will also activate "한/영" key in the Korean IME.
+You can choose to do one of the following to prevent it:

-- Set the compose key to a different key, and edit `UNICODE_KEY_WINC` value (e.g. `KC_F13`) in `config.h` file
+- Set the compose key to a different key (e.g. `F13`), and edit `UNICODE_KEY_WINC` value (e.g. `KC_F13`) in `config.h` file
-- Remove the Korean IME
+- Disable the Korean IME and use the English QWERTY layout.

 ## Configuration